-Our results contrast a similar study that exposed C. gigas oysters to high pCO2 during the winter, three months prior to reproductive conditioning.
-They found that exposed females produced fewer hatched larvae 18 hours post-fertilization, with no discernable paternal effect (Venkataraman et al., 2019).
+Our results contrast with a similar study that exposed C. gigas oysters to high pCO2 during the winter, and found fewer hatched larvae 18 hours post-fertilization from exposed females, with no discernable paternal effect (Venkataraman et al., 2019).
 Hatch rate was not directly measured in this study due to the O. lurida brooding behavior; however, no difference in daily and total larvae released suggest that hatch rate was unaffected.
 The different responses may reflect variability among species and spawning method.
 Venkataraman et al. (2019) artificially collected gametes by stripping gonad, whereas O. lurida late-stage veliger larvae were collected upon release from the brood chamber.
 Volitionally-spawned gametes could be higher quality than those strip-spawned.
 Larval brooding may also be a mechanism by which sensitive larvae are acclimatized to stressors, as the O. lurida brood chamber pH and dissolved oxygen can be significantly lower than the environment (Gray et al., in press).

 Beneficial parental carryover may also be linked to the male-specific gonad effects, and the conditions in which the adult oysters were held.
 During pCO2 treatments, there was little change in female development and no difference in female gamete stage between pCO2 treatments.
 Negative intergenerational carryover effects are commonly linked to variation in oocyte quality, which can be affected by the maternal environment (Utting & Millican, 1997).
 In the Chilean flat oyster (Ostrea chilensis), egg size and lipid content positively correlate with juvenile growth and survival (Wilson, Chaparro, & Thompson, 1996).
 If high pCO2 were to coincide with rapid proliferation of oocytes and final maturation, O. lurida egg quality and larval viability could be compromised.
 In contrast, male gonad stage advanced significantly during pCO2 exposure.
 Intergenerational and transgenerational carryover effects are increasingly linked to the paternal environment in other taxa, such as inheritance of epigenetic changes to the male germ line (Rodgers, Morgan, Bronson, Revello, & Bale, 2013; Skinner, 2007; Soubry, Hoyo, Jirtle, & Murphy, 2014).
 Positive carryover effects of environmental stressors observed in this and other marine invertebrate taxa may be due to paternal epigenetic effects, but this link has not yet been observed.

 This study clearly demonstrates exposure to elevated winter temperature and altered carbonate chemistry impacts reproduction and offspring viability in the Olympia oyster.
 Furthermore, we report the first observations of intergenerational plasticity in an Ostrea species, that is dependent on offspring environmental conditions and population.
 This characteristic could have a substantial impact on species resilience.
-With these considerations, future biological response studies need to be aware of three possible factors influencing results: 1) source population; 2) the source population’s environmental history (within its lifetime); and 3) the source population’s ancestral environmental history (inter and transgenerational carryover effects).
+With these considerations, future biological response studies need to be aware of three possible factors influencing results: 1) source population; 2) environmental history (within-lifetime carryover effects); and 3) ancestral environmental history (inter and transgenerational carryover effects).
 Controlling for, or at minimum recognizing and recording these factors, will provide important context for those predicting ecosystem response to environmental change.

+[Implications of work that would apply to any system.
+E.g., importance of winter conditions on reproduction and offspring, realistic timing of climatet exposures, population variation, context dependent, etc. with non-bivalve citations]

 Acknowledgements

-Our gratitude to the following people who assisted with this project: Grace Crandall, Kaitlyn Mitchell, Olivia Smith, Megan Hintz, Rhonda Elliott, Lindsay Alma, Duncan Greeley, Beyer and Jackson Roberts, and my family helped with oyster husbandry and sampling; Alice Helker advised on husbandry and larval rearing system engineering; Emily Kunselman helped manage the field deployment; Sam White and Hollie Putnam contributed to the carbonate chemistry analysis; Katherine Silliman and Jake Heare produced (and saved) the experimental oysters; the NOAA Manchester Research Center and Puget Sound Restoration Fund provided facilities and materials; committee members Jackie Padilla-Gamñio, Rick Goetz advised and supported this extended project!
+Our gratitude to the following people who assisted with this project: Grace Crandall, Kaitlyn Mitchell, Olivia Smith, Megan Hintz, Rhonda Elliott, Lindsay Alma, Duncan Greeley, Beyer and Jackson Roberts, and my family helped with oyster husbandry and sampling; Alice Helker advised on husbandry and larval rearing system engineering; Emily Kunselman helped manage the field deployment; Sam White and Hollie Putnam contributed to the carbonate chemistry analysis; Katherine Silliman and Jake Heare produced (and saved) the experimental oysters; the NOAA Manchester Research Center and Puget Sound Restoration Fund provided facilities and materials; committee members Jackie Padilla-Gamñio, Rick Goetz advised and supported this extended project.